Flowers2Algernon/flowers2algernon.github.io/_posts/2024-06-28-Network Model.md

 #### Application

- There are lots of different protocols at thislevel; they're application-specificc.
+ There are lots of different protocols at this level; they're application-specific.